Frequently Asked Questions

 Q. Can I change my first-choice selection even though my application has already been submitted?
 Requests for changes to an application must be made prior to the deadline for the lottery.
 The most current information in the application will be used in the lottery process.

 Q. I live in a nearby school district.
 Will my child be able to enroll in a site or program within Jefferson Parish?
 Yes.
 Some sites and programs can enroll children who live outside of Jefferson Parish.
 Once you enter your address and household information, the system will show the programs for which you are eligible.
-Note - Children who reside outside of Jefferson Parish are not eligible to apply for Head Start and JPS (school system) sites or programs.
+Note - Children who reside outside of Jefferson Parish are not eligible to apply for PDG Birth- 3, Head Start, and JPS (school system) sites or programs.

 Q. I missed this year's application deadline.
 Will I have a chance to apply at another time?
 Applications are accepted year round.
-However, applications must be completed by the deadline to be included within the lottery.
-Most seats funded by LA 4, NSECD, Early Head Start, and Head Start are filled in the first lottery run.
-Any remaining seats are filled in second and third lottery runs.
+However, applications must be completed by the posted deadline to be included within a lottery.
+Most seats funded by B-3, LA 4, NSECD, Early Head Start, and Head Start are filled in the first lottery.
+Remaining seats are filled in second and third lottery runs.
 Applications submitted after all lottery runs will be placed based on availability and review time may vary.

 Recognizing Developmental Milestones